mdancho84/mdancho84.github.io/_drafts/the-data-science-career-path.md

 Not just simply how to double your salary... capisce?!

-## Two ways to getting promotions (FAST)
+## Three ways to getting promotions (FAST)

-The 2-ways to getting promotions fast are:
+The 3-ways to getting promotions fast are:

 1. Be more productive than everyone else around you
 2. Do something big!! (and repeat)